anvilproject/anvil-portal/content/ncpi/research-use-cases/research-use-cases.md

  The incident rate ratio (IRR) of males to females for individual cancers ranges from strongly male-biased (e.g., bladder cancer), to strongly female biased (e.g., thyroid cancer) Ferlay, J., I. Soerjomataram, R. Dikshit et al., Cancer incidence and mortality worldwide: sources, methods and major patterns in GLOBOCAN 2012.
 Int J Cancer, 2015.
 136(5): p.
 E359-86) (SEER).
 Hypotheses to explain this sexual dimorphism include: environmental exposures, hormones, the immune system, and genetic effects, including risk factors on autosomes and sex chromosomes, sexual dimorphism of gene expression, proteome, and the metabalome.
 Despite varying degrees of evidence in support of these hypotheses, the relative contribution of each is unknown for most cancers.
 A better understanding of the biological mechanisms influencing this sexual dimorphism is desperately needed.

 We hypothesize that tumors exhibit sexual dimorphism at the molecular level that underlie sex differences in higher-order clinical features.

-### Analysis Plan

-1. Obtain dbGaP authorization for GTEx and TCGA data
-1. Obtain gene-summarized RNASeq count data from the GDCC and the GTEx portals
-1. Aggregate and harmonize all files within a single workspace
-1. Match GTEx tissues to TCGA cancers
-1. Perform sex-differential expression (sex-DE) analysis of each TCGA tumor type and each GTEx tissue using limma
-1. Compare sex-DE genes across cancers and between normal and tumor tissues
-1. Annotate tumor sex-DE genes
-1. Perform additional analysis gene-level differences

 ## Additional Use Cases